ssreehari/ssreehari.github.io/research.md

 Currently seeking highly motivated graduate students in computational imaging, machine learning, and biomedical informatics at the Medical College of Wisconsin.

 Interested in joining my group?
-Contact me at suhas.sreehari@ieee.org
+Contact me at ssreehari [at] mcw [dot] edu.